AmbientTea/prolog-schemes/README.md

 It's easy to see there is not much difference between the types used in these two examples.
-The only difference is that in the second one we omit the field type as there is no functor instance for ints.
-In cases like these we can use the `id` functor to make an arbitrary type behave like one:
+The only difference is that in the second one we omit the field type as there is no `map` operation for ints.
+In cases like these we can use the `id` type to use a trivial one:

 ```prolog
 :- Employees = [